Harold Washington Social Security Center

 Property Manager: Sharon Young

 For SSA claims or other customer issues, call 1-800-772-1213 or visit SSA.gov.
-For building information or service calls, contact the Harold Washington SSA Property Management Office at top right. call toll-free 1-844-USA-GOV1.
+For building information or service calls, contact the Harold Washington SSA Property Management Office listed elsewhere on this page.
+For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking and Public Transportation

 On-site parking is available for designated SSA employees only.
-Public transportation is available via the Chicago Transit Authority (CTA) [nongovernment site].
+Public transportation is available via the Chicago Transit Authority.

 Building amenities include an auditorium and a vending area.